 Our code of ethics definition refers to the standards that apply to a specific setting – in this case, our organisation.

-Having our business ethics in writing does not mean that we do not trust our employees or business partners.
-We strive to hire ethical people who have their standards, so we expect that a written code will not be necessary most of the time.
+Having our business ethics in writing does not mean we do not trust our employees or business partners.
+We strive to hire ethical people with their standards, so we expect that a written code will not be necessary most of the time.

 However, it can still be helpful.
 You or a colleague may find yourself in a situation where you are not sure how you should act.
 Life is full of grey areas where right and wrong are not so apparent.
-Some professional ethics also correspond to local laws that you absolutely must know to do your job properly, so we will mention them in our code of ethics.
+Some professional ethics also correspond to local laws you must know to do your job correctly, so we will mention them in our code of ethics.

 Additionally, every company occasionally makes bad hiring decisions.
 We also cannot predict how people are going to behave.
-When an employee behaves, or intends to behave, in a way that is against our professional ethics or applicable laws, we will have clear guidelines on what disciplinary actions we will consider.
+When an employee acts or intends to conduct in a way that is against our professional ethics or applicable laws, we will have clear guidelines on what disciplinary actions we will consider.